CEILING FANS IN DENVER & COLORADO SPRINGS

 Ceiling fans are very simple in construction, which means they have far fewer ways to break down.
 They’re not invincible, however.
 There are still times when ceiling fan repair may be necessary.
 For example, if the bearings in the fan motor start to wear down, they will need to be replaced.
 If they are not, the motor will be put under more and more friction until it burns out entirely.

 If your fan is making a grinding sound, it’s a good idea to have a professional check it out.
 Fans can also experience electrical short circuits, which makes them unreliable and creates a fire risk.
 If you notice your fan acting strangely, turn it off and schedule an appointment with an electrician.
-Cooper Heating & Cooling, Inc. offers ceiling fan installation and repair services throughout Denver, CO.
+Cooper Heating & Cooling, Inc. offers ceiling fan installation and repair services throughout Denver, CO and Colorado Springs, CO.
 If you need ceiling fan services of any kind, call today to schedule an appointment.